-The fact is, candy and chocolate are fantastic ingredients for fall baking--and for those who delight in the ideas!
-Not only can you gain convenience by having ready ingredients for secondary goodies on hand, but you can save a ton of money as well.
+The fact is candy and chocolate are fantastic ingredients for fall baking—and for those who delight in the ideas!
+Not only can you gain convenience by having ready ingredients for secondary goodies at hand, but you can save a ton of money as well.
 The ideas presented here will definitely introduce you to the advantages of frugality!

-So, are you ready for some amazing frugal tips and creative ideas that will inspire you and spur you on into far more innovative ways to save money and come out on top?
+So, are you ready for some amazing frugal tips and creative ideas that will inspire you and spur you into far more innovative ways to save money?
 Let's get started and see just where we end up here.
 Don't worry, you don't need a good credit score for something of this nature.
 Follow through!

 It's a cute idea, and totally doable!
 You can even freeze leftover Halloween candy for upcoming holidays—just to preserve it.
 If you have some candies like red, white, and green M&M's, think Christmas brownies or cookies!
 You can save more than $5.00 with this idea, and the savings can continue to mount, partially helping with your baking budget!

 Candy is preservable if you freeze it!
 Think about how you could use this for a birthday party.
 If you plan on having a themed party, with a piñata, a lot of that Halloween candy could be used for stuffing it, and definitely save you an arm and a leg on candy costs!
 You could do goodie bags too, and place these at table settings for guests.